DataDog/hiring-engineers/answers.md

 ```

-`Options` are  passed to `initialize` function that was imported from `datadog` library
+`Options` are  passed to the `initialize` function that was imported from the `datadog` library

 `initialize(**options)`

-Starting from line 10 I defined properties of the Dashboard that are going to be created:
+Starting from line 10 I defined the properties of the Dashboard that are going to be created:

 `title = 'Data Visualization'` - name of the dashboard that is going to be created.
-That name is going to be used in datadog to find it on a dashboard list
+That name is going to be used in the Datadog UI to find the dashboard on the dashboard list.

 Next we have a `widgets` array.
-It contains three widgets that were requested in the "Visualizing Data" part of the technical exercise:
+It contains the three widgets that were requested in the "Visualizing Data" section of the technical exercise:
  * Your custom metric scoped over your host.
  * Any metric from the Integration on your Database with the anomaly function applied.
  * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket